-Heroux marched every step of the way from the Liberty Bell in Philadelphia to Washington, DC, but decided not to take part in the mass sit-ins at the Capitol due to his status as a “veteran of the Bureau of Prisons system.”
-Heroux’s struggle with drug addiction resulted in a five-year prison sentence, which he finished in October 2009, only to learn upon his release that he had been stripped of his right to vote due to a law passed in his state during the Reconstruction era — one of the many explicitly racist and reactionary laws of the time.
+Heroux marched every step of the way from the Liberty Bell in Philadelphia to Washington, D.C., but decided not to take part in the mass sit-ins at the Capitol due to his status as a “veteran of the Bureau of Prisons system.”
+Heroux’s struggle with drug addiction resulted in a five-year prison sentence that he finished in October 2009, only to learn upon his release that he had been stripped of his right to vote due to a law passed in his state during the Reconstruction era — one of the many explicitly racist and reactionary laws of the time.

 The state of Florida has the country’s largest number of disenfranchised citizens.
 In 2010, more than 1.5 million people lost the right to cast a ballot, according to the Sentencing Project.
 Close to 6 million citizens nationwide are prohibited from voting due to felony convictions.

 “What I’m fighting for isn’t rights restoration; it’s rights recognition,” Heroux told Truthout.
 “You never stop having rights, and one of the things that’s happening in Democracy Spring is the recognition that voting is a right like freedom of expression … that should be jealously guarded.”

 Before one can even attempt to navigate the process of casting a ballot in any U.S. election, they must be granted the right to do so by the state in which they reside, and Heroux is part of a category of people who are affected by the laws passed by their representatives yet who do not have the right to vote for them.

 Meanwhile, even those who are eligible to vote face major obstacles.
 They must shoulder the responsibility of registering themselves, and must navigate a registration system that is “ill-suited for the 21st century,” according to a 2012 Brennan Center for Justice report.